 You may want to have a list in point form jotted down to refer to while you’re practicing.
 That way, your experiences are not memorized, but you will not forget them.
 Just remember to be yourself.

-Timing is everything, and so is preparation for your interview.
-You may want to practice your response so that you do not speak too quickly.
+Timing is everything, and so is preparation for your med school interview.
+You may want to practice your response so you do not speak too quickly.
 If you are at all nervous, this can happen.

 Practice does make perfect, so allow time to practice.
-Mock interviews can help reduce nervousness and can help you answer a barrage of questions besides how to respond to “tell me about yourself.”
+Mock interviews can help you ace med school interviews by reducing nervousness while you answer other frequently asked questions besides “tell me about yourself.”

 You do not want to ramble on in the interview and lose your focus.
 You want to be succinct and honest while sounding unrehearsed.